-With the Native Receipts project, our Imaging Solutions developers will be creating a new, lightweight receipt processing application that will generate and archive receipts.
+With the Native Receipts project, our Imaging Solutions developers are creating a new, lightweight receipt processing application to generate and archive receipts.
 Starting with Xpress Teller, and eventually moving into all receipt channels, this new API-based architecture will allow tellers to view, sign, print, and archive receipts, replacing all of the functionality currently performed by ProDOC for receipts.
 At its core is a comprehensive new receipts database where the data that comprises a receipt will be stored in CU*BASE and used to construct the receipt for printing and archiving.

 - One of the key benefits of this new architecture is that it will eliminate the need for receipt print sessions on the teller workstation.

 - This solution will become part of the core – instead of a print session tossing the receipt over the fence to a third-party imaging system, we’ll be using data directly from CU*BASE to construct and archive the receipt using our own solution.
 We’ll write it, we’ll own it, and we can innovate on it.

 - Because of the new database structure, we’ll be able to include the account balance summary even on reprinted receipts, to match the point in time when the receipt was originally generated.
 (Currently we hide the balance summary section altogether on a reprint, unless printing from an archived image.)

 - Improved data flow, enhanced options for indexing, and an infrastructure that will allow us to add features and adapt to new technologies in the future.